Composite Decking VS Wood Decks

 will also do just as

-won’t be recycled; it will go to the landfill with the plastic patio
+won’t be recycled; it will go to the landfill with plastic patio

-chairs and the rest of the plastic packaging.
+chairs and the rest of the non-recyclables.
 This deck was

 photographed by Glenn Stewart a